goconca/website-2019/content/blog/gocon-who-and-why.md

 Companies provide an opportunity for Gophers to do what they love and pay them for it and we get funding to put together an awesome event in exchange for:

-1. providing an opportunity to bring potential employees and employers together
+1. enabling employers to convey the intention of hiring (which is a win win for potential employees and employers)
-2. some promotion and marketing
+2. some promotion and marketing on their behalf

 Communities are built alongside companies and it is an opportunity for both sides to discover each other within the ecosystem.